Lebanon Country Commercial Guide

 Units: $ U.S. Dollars, LBP Lebanese Pounds

 Lebanese consumers continue to favor more affordable used cars rather than new cars.
-Some industry analysts predict demand for electric and hybrid cars will increase given increasing gas prices.
-Demand for U.S.-made Sport-Utility Vehicles (SUVs) will persist because of their ability to withstand poor road quality conditions throughout the country, competitive price, high quality, and long record of success in the market.
-Moreover, demand for U.S. automotive parts such as brakes, clutches, engine lubricants, and safety accessories will continue because of the demonstrated quality advantage of U.S. parts as compared to foreign competitors.
+The electric vehicle market is projected to grow, and in Lebanon, Chinese car brands are increasingly competitive, especially in EV/tech offerings, as people look for cheaper options amid economic constraints.
+However, American car brands still dominate in many segments, especially for large Sport Utilitiy Vehicles (SUVs), trucks, and prestige brands.
+American brands are associated with reliability, strong after-sales, and enjoy greater brand trust.
+Demand for U.S.-made SUVs will persist because of their superior ability to withstand the poor road quality conditions throughout the country, more competitive price, higher quality, and longer record of success in the market.
+Moreover, demand for U.S. automotive parts such as brakes, clutches, engine lubricants, and safety accessories will continue because of the demonstrated quality advantage of U.S. parts over foreign competitors.

 Opportunities